 At some point, however, Hermeticists began to speak of the existence of “three Hermes,” namely a “grandfather,” a “father,” and a “grandson.”
 Hermes refers in the Asclepius to the tomb of his grandfather, namely Hermes of Hermopolis (Asc.
 37).

 The first Hermes, that is, the Hermes who wrote hieroglyphics on stelae was believed to have been the Egyptian god Thoth.
-The third Hermes was the one who translated the texts into Greek and was probably the disciple of Agathos Daimon and the father of Tat.
-The younger Hermes is the translator of Thoth’s original texts into Greek.
+The third Hermes was the one who translated the Egyptian texts of Thoth into Greek and was probably the disciple of Agathos Daimon and the father of Tat.

 For Jews, Christians and pagans in the Roman Empire, Hermes Trismegistus was a real person of antiquity.
 Some thought that he was a contemporary of Moses and even that Hermes taught this prophet.
 Some Jews thought that Hermes was a disciple of Moses.